inviqa/magento-symfony-container/README.md

 For documentation on the Symfony DI Componenent see here [here](http://symfony.com/doc/current/components/dependency_injection/index.html)

+Upon requesting the container for the first time, the configuration diretories are scanned and the container compiled.
+If developer mode is off, the container will be cached in public/var/cache/container.cache.php and subsequently ready from there.
+To force the cache to refresh simply delete this file.
+If you want to container to be built for every request, make your sure switch on Magento developer-mode (in this state any existing container.cache.php file will be ignored).

+## Services Configuration

 All services configuration files are expexted to be found in either the system-wide etc/ directory or withing each modules etc/ directory.
 The default format is XML, therefore the configuration files are expected to be called "services.xml"

-## Services Configuration

 The following is an example of defining a service named "acme.checkout", which, in turn, depends on a magento catalog model and a mail service.
 Via the configuration, we can provide "acme.product.catalog" - which is constructed by calling Mage::getModel('inviqa_acme/catalog') - as a dependency to "acme.checkout".
 Thus our "acme.checkout" service/class is now decoupled from Magento and its logic and business rules can be tested independently.